MicrosoftDocs/architecture-center/docs/serverless/guide/monitoring-serverless-event-processing.md

 - EventHubVNetConnectionEvent
 - AllMetrics

 Azure documentation provides instructions on how to [Set up diagnostic logs for an Azure event hub](https://docs.microsoft.com/azure/event-hubs/event-hubs-diagnostic-logs#enable-diagnostic-logs).
-The following screenshot also shows an example *Diagnostic setting* configuration panel with the correct log and metric categories selected, and a Log Analytics workspace set as the destination.
+The following screenshot shows an example *Diagnostic setting* configuration panel with the correct log and metric categories selected, and a Log Analytics workspace set as the destination.
 (If an external system is being used to analyze the logs, the option to *Stream to an event hub* can be used instead.)

 :::image type="content" source="images/monitoring-srvrls-evnt-procs-diagnostic-setting.png" alt-text="Screenshot of an Event Hub diagnostic settings configuration panel showing the correct log and metric categories selected, and a Log Analytics workspace set as the destination." lightbox="images/monitoring-srvrls-evnt-procs-diagnostic-setting.png":::

 > [!NOTE]
-> In order to utilize log diagnostics to capture insights, you should create Event Hubs in different namespaces.
+> In order to utilize log diagnostics to capture insights, you should create event hubs in different namespaces.
 This is because of a constraint in Azure.
 >
-> The Event Hubs set in a given Event Hub namespace is represented in Azure Monitor metrics under a dimension called `EntityName`.
-In the Azure portal, data for a specific Event Hub can be viewed on that instance of Azure Monitor.
-But when the metrics data is routed to the log diagnostics, there is currently no way to view data per Event Hub by filtering on the `EntityName` dimension.
+> The Event Hubs set in a given Event Hubs namespace is represented in Azure Monitor metrics under a dimension called `EntityName`.
+In the Azure portal, data for a specific event hub normally can be viewed on that instance of Azure Monitor.
+But when the metrics data is routed to the log diagnostics, there is currently no way to view data per event hub by filtering on the `EntityName` dimension.
 >
-> As a workaround, creating Event Hubs in different namespaces helps make it possible to locate metrics for a specific hub.
+> As a workaround, creating event hubs in different namespaces helps make it possible to locate metrics for a specific hub.

 ## Using Application Insights

-Application Insights can be enabled for capturing metrics and custom telemetry from Azure Functions.
+You can enable Application Insights to capture metrics and custom telemetry from Azure Functions.
 This allows you to define analytics that suit your own purposes, providing another way to get important insights for the serverless event processing scenario.

 This screenshot shows an example listing of custom metrics and telemetry within Application Insights: